 “Yeah it’s called tolerance.
 This is how the addiction begins BTW.”

-Nicotine is the second-most popular psychoactive drug in the world, after caffeine.
+Nicotine is the second-most popular stimulant drug in the world, after caffeine.
 Like the drug in coffee and tea, nicotine is a mild stimulant that slightly alters your mental state.
 These are the most common statements about how a nicotine buzz feels:

-Notice that that half of those feelings contradict the others.
+Notice that that some of those feelings contradict the others.
 Oddly, both groups are right.
 Nicotine in small quantities tends to act like a stimulant, while larger doses can have a sedative effect.
 It’s a paradox.

 The focus and alertness isn’t necessarily associated with the “buzz” people talk about.
 The buzz comes from using a large dose quickly or being new to the drug.
 But nicotine’s ability to center the regular user, to relax and refocus, is a standard feature of moderate nicotine use.
+That’s what most nicotine users are seeking.

 When nicotine enters the bloodstream, it travels to the brain and binds with nicotinic cholinergic receptors that reward the user by releasing dopamine and other neurotransmitters that have pleasurable effects.
-And because it has vasoconstricting properties, it tightens the blood vessels and temporarily raises the heart rate and blood pressure, which can cause dizziness, a headrush, or a wave of calmness.
+And because it has vasoconstricting properties, it tightens the blood vessels and temporarily raises the heart rate and blood pressure, which can cause dizziness, a headrush—or a wave of calmness.

-The “high” fades pretty fast, usually in just a few seconds.
+The “high” fades pretty quickly, usually in just a few seconds.
 On the other hand, if you’ve gone past your comfort zone in an attempt to get a serious buzz, you might continue to feel some of the symptoms for a half-hour or slightly more.

 Symptoms is the right word.
 It’s not necessarily pleasurable.
 Overusing nicotine can make you feel disoriented or even nauseated.
 Your pupils may dilate, and you may feel shaky or jittery.
 But it will go away eventually if you stop vaping.